gr2m/merge-dependency-update-prs/README.md

-# merge-greenkeeper-prs
+# merge-dependency-update-prs

-> Load Greenkeeper PRs from your notifications, merge the green ones and remove notifications
+> Load Greenkeeper/Dependabot PRs from your notifications, merge the green ones and remove notifications

 ## Usage